 Cooper Kiln Pond lies in the valley between Morgan Mountain and Wilmington Peak.
 The pond sits nestled in the mountains with a somewhat heavily treed shoreline.
 There are a few rocky outcroppings opening up views out over the placid body of water.
-It's an easy through hike or an all day excursion with multiple water bodies as possible destinations.
+It's an easy thru hike or an all day excursion with multiple water bodies as possible destinations.

 The pond can be reached from the Cooper Kiln Pond Trailhead East or the Cooper Kiln Pond Trailhead East.
 If a second car is available, making a traverse of the two trails is a great option.

+From the secondary trailhead, this is a 3.2 mile hike one way.
+Starting from Bonnieview Road in Wilmington the trail begins on a rather flat course along an old road.
+After crossing a peaceful brook the trail begins to climb then stays fairly steady but not too steep.
 At a height-of-land on a sharp corner you will notice the trail goes sharp left and a faint path goes straight.
-Straight leads to the Wilmington Slide on Wilmington Mountain.
+(Straight leads to a bushwhack to the Wilmington Slide on Wilmington Mountain.
+Please, only advanced hikers should attempt this.)
 Continue to stay on the marked trail heading left.
 The trail moderates a bit before entering a well rutted and washed out trail that climbs steeply through an open hardwood forest.
 As the trail flattens out you will come to the lean-to at the pond.
 The trail continues past the lean-to and along the western shore of the pond and becomes the primary trail above.

 This mountain biking trail has a scenic destination with some fine challenges.
 Make it a there-and-back from either trailhead.

+This is a backcountry trail that might not be broken out.
+Take care while parking.
 You will be following a snowmobile trail as well as a state marked foot trail – so be aware of snowmobiles during snow months.